AlasdairHanson/Group-3-Final-Project/README.md

 ![terraform](https://user-images.githubusercontent.com/71396007/102470808-56a0c100-404c-11eb-86e5-e1c256f6573d.png)

+Please note a terraform.tfvars file is required for the plan to be executed successfully, these are required variables for the databases which are the masterusername and masterpassword.

 ### Jenkins

 Jenkins is a continuous integration server.
 The above process is automated by a Jenkins pipeline job with distinct build stages.
 If a build stage fails, the subsequent stages are not executed and the job will fail altogether to prevent non-functioning code from altering the live environment.
 Detailed console outputs are provided at each stage.